How to Use OAuth Authorization

 1. Is my information secure?

-- Credential Isolation: The core design intent of OAuth is to protect account security.
-Third-party applications can never access your CNB login credentials.
+- Credential Isolation: OAuth's core design protects account security.
+Third-party apps can never access your CNB login credentials

-- Temporary Tokens: The system issues encrypted "access tokens".
-These tokens have an expiration time and are valid only for the specific application.
+- Temporary Tokens: The system issues encrypted access tokens with an expiration time, valid only for the authorized app

-- Security Monitoring: The CNB Security Center audits token usage and will immediately intercept any anomalies.
+- Security Monitoring: The CNB Security Center audits token usage and immediately intercepts any anomalies

 2. What permissions are authorized?